eouia/MMM-calendarExtDays/README.md

 ## Information

 **[Important] This is under construction, not stable.
-All responsibilty caused by this version is not mine, sorry.
+All responsibilty caused by this version is... just sorry.
 But if you want to try, please go ahead.**

 This module is beautifying original `default/calendar` module view.
 This module catches events broadcasted from original calendar, shows them pretty.
 That's simple.
 I didn't reinvent the wheels.